 90 days, (goal = 180 days)

-Communication technology demonstration: Perhaps the most pressing enabling technology for CubeSats is the ability to downlink large amounts of data to the ground.
-In addition to its science research objectives, DICE also has a major technology demonstration objective; namely to demonstrate a reliable high-speed communication downlink on non-amateur radio band from a CubeSat.
+DICE also has a major technology demonstration objective; namely to demonstrate a reliable high-speed communication downlink on a non-amateur radio band from a CubeSat.
 This objective was identified early in the program as key to promoting and progressing the use of CubeSats, and small satellites in general, for low-cost access to space to implement multi-point measurements of the Earth system (Ref.
 7).

 Based on previous space flight mission experience, the DICE team determined that a CubeSat telemetry downlink capability > 1 Mbit/s would be a significant leap forward from the technology existent at the time of the DICE mission inception and would enable major research constellation missions by providing the needed bandwidth for desired measurements.